termie/farmboy/README.rst

 Design Goals
 ------------

-Farm Boy is designed for developers and as such it aims to put the control of everything in your hands.
+FarmBoy is designed for developers and as such it aims to put the control of everything in your hands.
 We try to use sensible defaults but we also expect you to be a power user and want to tweak everything to fit the needs of your particular project.